unional/ava-fixture/README.md

 const btest = fixture(test, 'fixture/cases', 'fixture/baselines', 'fixture/results');

 btest('test title', 'case-1', (t, d) => {
-  // t is ava test.
+  // t is ava test assertion.
-  // process.cwd() points to `case-1`
+  t.is(d.casePath, 'path to the case') t.is(d.baselinePath, 'path to the baseline of the case') t.is(d.resultPath, 'where you should put your result')

-  // d.casePath, d.baselinePath, d.resultPath points to respective folder for `case-1`
+  // If you need `cwd` at the case path. process.chdir(d.casePath)

   // ...do tests

   // `d.match()` will check if the result folder has the same content as the baseline folder.